2020 World Grand Prix (2020–21 season)

-The 2020 World Grand Prix (also known as the Matchroom World Grand Prix 2020) was a professional snooker tournament, that took place from 14 to 20 December 2020 at the Marshall Arena in Milton Keynes, England.
+The 2020 World Grand Prix (officially the 2020 Matchroom World Grand Prix) was a professional snooker tournament, that took place from 14 to 20 December 2020 at the Marshall Arena in Milton Keynes, England.
 Although the tournament was not sponsored by Cazoo, it was the first of three tournaments that form the Cazoo Cup.

 Neil Robertson was the defending champion, having won the previous final 10–8 against Graeme Dott.
 However, Robertson lost 2–4 to Robert Milkins in the first round.

-Judd Trump won the tournament for a third time, beating Jack Lisowski 10–7 to claim his 20th ranking title.
+Judd Trump won the tournament for the third time, beating Jack Lisowski 10–7 to claim his 20th ranking title.

 Prize fund

 The event had a total prize fund of £380,000, with £100,000 to the winner.
-The participation prize is £5,000, which did not count towards a player's world ranking.
+The participation prize is £5,000, which does not count towards a player's world ranking.
 The breakdown of prize money for the event: